Modelica Assignment

 Parametrizing simulation quantities in OMEdit

-To define a parameter you simply have to use the 'parameter' keyword followed by its type, name and default value in this syntax:
+To define a parameter you simply have to use the 'parameter' keyword followed by its unit name and default value in this syntax:

 Parametrization example